alexhorner/WD-DX4000/LCD.md

 DelayBus=no
 ```

+*Please note that in Ubuntu 22.04, the lcdproc service was renamed from LCDd to lcdproc.
+You may need to check both.*

 Now save and close the file with CTRL+X then Y then Enter.

-Start LCDd with the `service LCDd start` command.
+Start LCDd with the `service lcdproc start` command.

-You can configure LCDd to start at boot with the `systemctl enable LCDd` command.
+You can configure lcdproc to start at boot with the `systemctl enable lcdproc` command.

 The LCD should now show the server home screen like below: